-Note 2 - Summary of Significant Accounting Policies
+NOTE 2 - Summary of Significant Accounting Policies

-Accounting Principles and Reporting Practices-The accounting and reporting policies of the Corporation conform to accounting principles generally accepted in the United States of America (GAAP) and, as such, the financial statements have been prepared using the accrual basis of accounting.
-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+Basis of Accounting-The accounting and reporting policies of the Corporation conform to accounting principles generally accepted in the United States of America (GAAP) and, as such, the financial statements have been prepared using the accrual basis of accounting.

 Cash and Cash Equivalents-Cash and cash equivalents include investments in U.S. Treasury obligations with original maturities of 90 days or less.
-At December 31, 2012, the Corporation held \$4.9 million in overnight Treasury Certificates maturing on January 2, 2013, with an investment rate of zero percent, and \$178,885 in cash.
+At December 31, 2013, the Corporation held \$249.1 million in overnight Treasury Certificates maturing on January 2, 2014, with an investment rate of 0.01 percent, and \$200,986 in cash.